BuBbL3briGhT/BUbBL3sCriPt/README.md

 ## Donations are Welcome ##

-If you like Bubblescript and wish to send donation, you may do so easily through
+If you like Bubblescript and wish to send donation, you may do so through Bitcoin,
-Bitcoin, Ethereum or Avalanche.
+Avalanche or Ethereum.

 bc1q69pfuaq93kg8zt8wnns8r7qjwkq9alv95zakjs
 0x94506571776A4F292883F2D86f40D583097F1Ccc